Story and Photos by Alan Pulley

-Size: 6 feet tall and 3 feet wide
+Mature Size: 6 feet tall, 3 feet wide

 Exposure: Full sun

-When to Plant: In spring, after danger of frost
+When to Plant: Spring, after danger of frost

-In Your Landscape: Plant it at the back of the border with other tall plants such as sunflowers and castor bean.
+In Your Landscape: Back of border mixed with other tall plants, such as sunflowers (Helianthus spp.); a butterfly garden, and/or cutting garden.